 - Ways to Prevent Abuse Reports

 How Abuse Reports Work

-When an email is marked as spam or junk mail, an abuse report is automatically sent to their ISP and a warning is then generated and sent to the sender's ESP.
+When an email is marked as spam or junk mail, an abuse report is created.
+The report is automatically sent to the recipient's ISP and a warning is sent to the sender's ESP.
 If you're sending your email through MailChimp, our Abuse Desk staff receives the warning message.

 Usually, the warning hides the identity of the person who is complaining and includes a copy of the email you sent along with a brief message stating that their customers are complaining about your emails and that action must be taken to address the issue or our server will be blocked.

 To protect your sending reputation and our own, we carefully monitor abuse reports so that we can immediately pinpoint any problems as they arise.
 If we detect a problem, we can re-distribute email delivery to different servers and IP addresses while we investigate the account in question.

 If you are investigated for an abuse report, you need to show that you've collected your list legitimately and that the complaint against you was made in error.
 If we can't be sure that the complaint was a mistake, we will likely have to shut down your account until you've taken steps to improve your list.

 Some abuse reports are the result of a subscriber marking mail as spam either by mistake or because they don't realize that marking mail as spam actually generates an abuse report.

 Here are some common mistakes even legitimate marketers make that may cause recipients to report abuse.